cloudmesh-community/book/chapters/class/516/communication.md

 ## Class Material

-Most class material is distributed as ePubs and PDF. ePubs renders on many computers very nicely.
+Most class material is distributed as ePubs and PDF or resources on the Web.
+Our ePubs render on many computers very nicely.
 Thus we recommend you use ePub instead of the PDF versions of our documents.
 Please install an ePub Reader if your system does not have one.

-  * macOS: has a build ePub reader callesd Books.
+  * macOS: has a build ePub reader called Books.
   * Windows 10: [Calibre](https://calibre-ebook.com/)
   * Linux: [Calibre](https://calibre-ebook.com/)
   * Others: Linux: [Calibre](https://calibre-ebook.com/)

-Naturally, you can read the ePubs also on your tablets instead of on your computers, if you have a tabler with lots of memory.
+Naturally, you can read the ePubs also on your tablets instead of on your computers, if you have a tablet with lots of memory.

 Please be aware that the documents will be updated weekly, and you need to download them accordingly.
 Make sure you clear the cache if your